ednz-cloud/provision_ansible_user/README.md

 ```yaml
 provision_ansible_user_is_system: true # by default, set to true
 ```
-This variable describe wether the account should be a system user or not.
+This variable describe whether the account should be a system user or not.
 Default (and recommended) is `true`.

 ```yaml
 provision_ansible_user_home: /opt/{{ provision_ansible_user_name }} # by default, set to /opt/{{ provision_ansible_user_name }}